 “We’ve been together for the last 13 months.
 Gypsy was given to me when she was a three-month-old,” Modal said as Gypsy intently stared at him.

-“I saw her running and playing as a pup at our Kolkata Dog Squad premises, and I fell in love with her.
+“I saw her running and playing like a pup at our Kolkata Dog Squad premises, and I fell in love with her.
 It was instant,” he said.
 “I went to my senior and requested that she be given to me.
 We’ve been together since.”